 General Disclosures / Organizational Profile / Significant Changes to the Organization and its Supply Chain GRI 102-10 Significant changes during the reporting period to the organization's size, structure, ownership, or its supply chain.

-Effective April 6, 2020, Arvind Krishna, our Senior Vice President for Cloud and Cognitive, will become the next Chief Executive Officer of IBM and a member of the Board.
-Jim Whitehurst, CEO of Red Hat, will become President of IBM.
+Effective April 6, 2020, Arvind Krishna became our Chief Executive Officer and member Jim Whitehurts, CEO of Red Hat, became President of IBM.

 Precautionary Principle or Approach GRI 102-11